NOTICE – PUBLIC RECORDS POLICY OF THE CLERMONT COUNTY PROSECUTOR’S OFFICE

 All records that document the work of the Clermont County Prosecutor’s Office are public unless they are exempt from disclosure by law.
 All public records must be organized and maintained so they can be made available in response to public records requests.
-This applies to all public records, whether they exits on paper, electronically (e.g., business e-mail correspondence), or on any other media.
+This applies to all public records, whether they exist on paper, electronically (e.g., business e-mail correspondence), or on any other media.

 Public Access to Records

 Public Records are available for inspection during regular business hours, with the exception of published holidays.
 Records must be provided promptly for inspection and copies must be made available within a reasonable period of time.

 Requesters do not have to provide their identity or indicate the purpose for the requested information.

 All requests for public records must either be satisfied or if they cannot be satisfied within a reasonable time following the request, they must be acknowledged in writing provided the requester has provided sufficient information for the office to communicate with the requester.

 A requester may use the Prosecutor’s Office Public Records Request form to request public records.
 This form may be obtained directly from the Prosecutor’s Office or on the Clermont County Prosecutor’s website identified above.
 No specific language is required to make a request for public records however, the requester must at least identify the records requested with sufficient clarity to allow the office to identify, retrieve, and review the records.
 If it is not clear what records are being sought, a Prosecutor’s Office employee will contact the requester, if contact information is provided, to request clarification and assist in refining the request by explaining how the office’s records are organized and kept.